-Early-stage rounds frequently attract a large number of individual angel investors - each writing a small cheque, each expecting a direct shareholding in the company.
+Early-stage rounds frequently attract a large number of individual angel investors, each writing a small cheque, each expecting a direct shareholding in the company.
 Left unmanaged, this creates a cap table that becomes a liability rather than an asset.
-An Angel SPV is the structural solution: a Singapore private limited company that pools multiple angel investors into a single entity, which then holds a single line on the operating company's cap table.
+An Angel SPV is the structural solution: a special-purpose vehicle that pools multiple angel investors and holds a single line on the operating company's cap table.

 The cap table problem